Too Many Light Bulbs? Here's How to Choose the Right One

 Bestseller

-The energy efficiency class of a light bulb indicates how effectively it converts electricity into light, impacting both energy consumption and cost.
-Choosing a higher efficiency class can lower electricity bills and reduce environmental impact, making it a key factor for eco-conscious consumers.
+Energy efficiency class indicates how well a light bulb converts electricity into light, impacting both energy consumption and cost savings.
+Choosing a higher efficiency class can lead to lower energy bills and reduced environmental impact.

 Popular options (you can select more than one)